-As I write, looking out the window of our rented flat towards Arthur’s Seat, here or there a pioneering tree shouts its last of the season in yellow ochre.
+As I write, looking out the window of our flat towards Arthur’s Seat, here or there a pioneering tree shouts its last of the season in yellow ochre.
 The dormant volcano’s rump is going from green to purple, the outcome of that colour wash the inevitable dull brown of deep winter.
-I wonder how many other residents of this iconic city are reaching for … Continue reading Finding fairytales at Preston Mill, East Lothian
+I wonder how many other residents of this iconic city are reaching for the … Continue reading Finding fairytales at Preston Mill, East Lothian

 Even before Outlander first hit our screens back in 2014, one thing was crystal clear: Scotland is magical.
 Okay, the likelihood of travelling back in time through standing stones or meeting an entrantress in the pub is slim, but you just have to look at our country to be enthralled by its landscapes, history, castles and culture.
 Outlander has simply helped spread the word!
 During … Continue reading A guide to the ultimate Outlander road trip!

 Exciting news, folks!
 I can finally share that next weekend (26-27 August) myself and a group of Scotland travel bloggers will be hitting the roads to bag filming locations from the iconic TV series Outlander!
 This will see us rack up about 700 miles collectively as the six of us (with two guest Scotlanders, Instagrammer Kristy Ashton and Sophie of Ooh My World) attempt to visit almost … Continue reading The Scotlanders take on Outlander!